Simple One-Page Resume Template for Clear and Easy-to-Scan Applications

 Keep the summary short and useful

-A simple resume becomes weaker when the opening paragraph tries to sound impressive instead of helpful.
-Keep the summary brief, direct, and role-focused so it adds value without taking too much space.
+A simple resume loses impact when the opening paragraph tries to sound impressive rather than helpful.
+Keep the summary brief, direct, and focused on the role so it adds value without taking up too much space.

 See What to prioritize